ACT: Preparing and Taking the American College Testing With Ease

 The ACT is an exam that, like the SAT, many colleges nationwide recognize and use as a factor in assessing applicants.

-This exam consists of four sections- a reading section, a math section, a reading section, and a science section.
+This exam consists of four sections- a reading section, a math section, a writing section, and a science section.
 There is also an optional writing section.
+In order to prepare for the test, visit this site here: ACT Test Preparation.

 Taking the ACT